 Want to get the most out of your remote patient monitoring (RPM) reimbursement?
 Interested in knowing about the latest RPM billing guidelines and changes introduced?
 In this blog post, we’ll take you through the 2024 RPM CPT codes billing rules and aspects you need to consider when billing a patient for RPM services, right from setting up at-home monitoring devices and recording clinical data.

-This code handles the initial one-time setup of each device and educates patients on using equipment for remote monitoring of physiologic parameters, including weight, blood pressure, pulse oximetry, respiratory flow rate, and blood glucose.
-You may use this code once after the first 16 days of monitoring in a 30-day period.
-CPT code 99453 is a one-time billing code used to enroll in an RPM program on the recommendation of a physician or qualified healthcare professional (QHP).
+This code handles the initial one-time setup of each device.
+It educates patients on using equipment for remote monitoring of physiologic parameters, including weight, blood pressure, pulse oximetry, respiratory flow rate, and blood glucose.
+You may use this code once the patient is successfully onboarded onto the platform.
+CPT code 99453 is a one-time billing code used to enroll in an RPM program based on a physician or qualified healthcare professional (QHP) recommendation.

 CPT code 99454 denotes expenses for delivering equipment, sending data, and collecting and reporting services.
 You can use this code once a month per patient, regardless of the number of devices used.
 The device must be utilized for at least 16 days every month, in other words device readings must be transmitted for at least 16 days, and the code is billed every 30 days.
 Please note only one reading per day is considered, i. e readings must be for 16 unique days and not multiple readings on each day.